Lake Baikal: Fish

 Fewer than 65 native fish species occur in the lake basin, but more than half of these are endemic.
 The families Abyssocottidae (deep-water sculpins), Comephoridae (golomyankas or Baikal oilfish), and Cottocomephoridae (Baikal sculpins) are entirely restricted to the lake basin.
 All these are part of the Cottoidea and are typically less than 20 cm long.
 Of particular note are the two species of golomyanka (Comephorus baicalensis and C. dybowskii).
 These long-finned, translucent fish typically live in open water at depths of 100–500 m, but occur both shallower and much deeper.
-Together with certain abyssocottid sculpins, they are the deepest living freshwater fish in the world, occurring to near the bottom of Lake Baikal.
+Together with certain abyssocottid sculpins, they are the deepest living freshwater fish in the world, occurring near the bottom of Lake Baikal.
 The golomyankas are the primary prey of the Baikal seal and represent the largest fish biomass in the lake.
 Beyond members of Cottoidea, there are few endemic fish species in the lake basin.

 The most important local species for fisheries is the omul (Coregonus migratorius), an endemic whitefish.
 It is caught, smoked, and then sold widely in markets around the lake.
 Also, a second endemic whitefish inhabits the lake, C. baicalensis.
 The Baikal black grayling (Thymallus baicalensis), Baikal white grayling (T. brevipinnis), and Baikal sturgeon (Acipenser baerii baicalensis) are other important species with commercial value.
 They are also endemic to the Lake Baikal basin.

 Invertebrates

 The lake hosts a rich endemic fauna of invertebrates.
-The copepod Epischura baikalensis is endemic to Lake Baikal and the dominating zooplankton species there, making up 80 to 90% of total biomass.
-It is estimated that the epischurans filter as much as a thousand cubic kilometers of water a year, or the lake's entire volume every twenty-three years.

-Among the most diverse invertebrate groups are the amphipod and ostracod crustaceans, freshwater snails, annelid worms and turbellarian worms:
+Among the most diverse invertebrate groups are the amphipod and ostracod crustaceans, freshwater snails, annelid worms and turbellarian worms.